Is 50 Years Old Antique Or Vintage?

 In the United States, the Customs and Border Protection agency defines an antique as an item that is at least 100 years old.
 This definition aligns with the traditional understanding of antiques in terms of their age.
 Vintage items, on the other hand, are not specifically defined by U.S. Customs, but are generally recognized as items that are at least 20 years old.

-See also Is 1980s Retro Or Vintage?
+See also Is Y2K Retro?

 The UK and EU Definitions